lozzahax/lozzax-docs-gitbook/products-built-on-oxen/session/loki-name-system-for-session.md

 ### Owners

-In ONS, an owner of a record has the ability to update information about the record by making a transaction on the Oxen blockchain.
+In ONS, an owner of a record has the ability to update information about the record by making a transaction on the Lozzax blockchain.
 Owners are specified when buying a record and in ONS we support 2 types.
-A standard Ed25519 keypair and an Oxen Wallet address.
+A standard Ed25519 keypair and an Lozzax Wallet address.

 By default, the wallet is configured to assign itself as the owner of the mapping when purchased.